ajleeson/research_blog/_posts/2024-08-26-2layer-vol-and-DO.md

 After zooming into the bar charts, it seems that respration is the next largest term behind the exchange flow and vertical exchange.
 I am hypothesizing that the ratio of respiration to DO sources is larger in hypoxic inlets compared to oxygenated inlets.
 Furthermore, I hypothesize that this large ratio of respiration to DO sources begins earlier in the year in hypoxic inlets compared to oxygenated inlets.

 To test this hypothesis, I plotted a time series of the ratio of respiration to the source terms.
 The source terms include TRAPS, photosynthesis, and a residual term, which is the sum of the exchange flow and vertical exchange terms.
-Note that this residual term appears to always be positive (i.e., a source).

 $$ DO\ usage\ ratio = \frac{Respiration}{TRAPS + photosynthesis + (TEF + vertical\ exchange)}$$